A Startling Fact About Performance Anxiety

 Choking under pressure is a common response whether you’re playing the lead in the third grade Christmas play or giving an important business presentation.
 Unfortunately, about 90% of people handle stressful situations poorly.

 A recent experiment shows that getting excited works better than trying to calm down.
-During a public singing contest, students were given various instructions.
+During a public singing contest, members were given various instructions.
 Those who said, “I am excited,” scored an average of 81% compared to 69% for those who said, “I am anxious,” and 53% for those who said, “I am calm.”

 Learn how to use anxiety to your advantage when you’re in high stress situations.
 These tips will help you to perform better even when your palms are sweating.